NC Comicon History and Staff

 The North Carolina Comicon started in March of 2009 in an outlet mall in Morrisville, N.C.
 “Our dealer room and our artist alley were separated by a Baby Gap, I think,” Gill chuckles.

 In 2003, Gill opened and was running a successful chain of comic book stores he named Ultimate Comics.
 On a whim he decided to start his own comic book convention.
-Gill says he just wanted to host a fun get-together focused on comic books and those who loved them.
+Together with Event Director Eric Hoover the two men put the entire show together in under 30 days.
+Gill says he wanted to host a fun get-together focused on comic books and those who loved them.
 His longtime friend and legendary book creator, Tommy Lee Edwards, was one of the first guests to appear at the show.

 “I could tell this show was going to be special,” Edwards says.
 “It reminded me of the creator-based conventions I loved when I was first getting started.”

 On opening day in 2009, there were fans lined up at the door, wrapping around the building.
 The Ultimate crew was stunned as the attendees flooded the outlet mall in search of their favorite books, creators and toys.
-The show was an unmitigated success.
+The show was a smashing success.
 Gill smiles, “As soon as it was over I said, ‘That was good, right?
 Let’s do another one.’”

 And Edwards volunteered to help.
 “I was just doing it because I believed in the show.
 I wanted to help my friend put on the greatest comic book convention possible.”

 Over the next few years, the NC Comicon grew into the huge scale, fan-favorite, multi-event convention it is today.
-Along the way Edwards became a co-owner as well as the show’s creative director, and though the show may have grown out of the outlet mall and into the Durham Convention Center, both men are intent on keeping their convention an intimate, local affair.
+Along the way Edwards became a co-owner as well as the show’s senior director, and though the show may have grown out of the outlet mall and into the Durham Convention Center, both men are intent on keeping their convention an intimate, local affair.
+In 2015 long-time guest and contributor to the show, Brockton McKinney, was added to the roster as creative director.
+“Brockton has been helping the NC Comicon behind the scenes for years, and with the recent growth of this fan-favorite show we were thrilled to offer him a permanent position with our convention.”

 Gill adds, “Our show is about comic books and the comic book culture, and always will be.
 We are a ‘creator-based’ show in the sense that we want to support those who create.
 That could be creating comic books, film, cosplay and everything in between that the comic book culture encompasses.
 And we fully support Durham and love helping the economy of the triangle area with our show.
 We live here; this is our backyard.”